s00500/djifpvvideoout/Readme.md

 `go run .`

-Crosscompilation does not work in an easy way due to the dependency on libusb
+Per default this will use ffplay, if you want to use gstreamer though use it like this `go run . --gstreamer`

-If you find any new intersting things about this let me know on the discordserver @s00500 or here in the issue section
+Crosscompilation does not work in an easy way due to the dependency on libusb If you find any new intersting things about this let me know on the discordserver @s00500 or here in the issue section

 ## Test status